sagnikbanerjee15/Finder/proposed_changes_for_version2.md

 	- Integrate IGV and/or genome browsers for enhanced look and feel
 	- Option to select RNA-Seq sample to view alignment
 	- Provide option to select specific genes depending on several factors
-- [ ] Encode information in the "code" field of the GTF file.
+- [ ] Output a single GTF file with more information about annotation source.
+Encode information in the "score" field of the GTF file only for transcripts.
+This is the 6th column.
-	- Code repsents a decimal number with each bit representing a special feature as listed below:
+	- Code represents a decimal number with each bit representing a special feature as listed below:

 | Bit number   | Description |
 |--------------|:-----|